-On December 12, 2022, E.U. member states reached an agreement to implement Pillar Two, which introduces a global corporate minimum tax of 15% for certain large multinational companies beginning in 2023.
-For the rules to take effect, E.U. member states are required to enact domestic legislation by the end of 2023 to be effective January 1, 2024.
-The Parent Company is currently evaluating the impact Pillar Two will have on its financial statements.
+E.U. member states formally adopted the E.U.'s Pillar Two Directive, which introduces a global corporate minimum tax of 15% for certain large multinational companies.
+For the rules to take effect, E.U. member states were required to enact domestic legislation by the end of 2023 to be effective January 1, 2024.
+While we do not anticipate that this legislation will have a material impact on our tax provision or effective tax rate, we continue to monitor evolving tax legislation in the jurisdictions in which we operate.